 Blue Chip Stocks | Definition and Examples

 Blue chip stocks are often a great place to start when you are looking for types of stocks to invest in.
-Many of them represent famous companies like Coca-Cola (NYSE: KO), Johnson & Johnson (NYSE: JNJ) and Facebook (Nasdaq: FB).
+Many of them represent famous companies like Coca-Cola (NYSE: KO), Johnson & Johnson (NYSE: JNJ) and Meta Platforms (Nasdaq: FB).